Explainer

 What we mean by Humanitarian Diplomacy

-The Centre defines humanitarian diplomacy as the use of negotiation, dialogue, and political engagement, at both frontline and high diplomatic levels, to secure and sustain access for humanitarian operations.
+The Centre defines humanitarian diplomacy as the use of advocacy, negotiation, dialogue, and political engagement, at both frontline and high diplomatic levels, to secure and sustain access for humanitarian operations.

 Why this matters now